-Atmospheric rivers (ARs) are long and narrow corridors that transport large amounts of moisture from tropical and subtropical origin poleward (e.g. Zhu et al., 1998; Gimeno et al., 2014; Gimeno et al., 2016; Shields et al., 2019).).
-On the other hand AR induced heavy precipitation can likewise cause tremendous economical damage due to flooding (e.g. Gimeno et al., 2016; Payne et al., 2020).
+- 50 Atmospheric rivers (AR) are long, narrow corridors that transport enormous amounts of moisture from tropical and subtropical origins poleward (e.g., Zhu et al., 1998; Gimeno et al., 2014; Gimeno et al., 2016; Shields et al., 2019).

-Massoud et al., 2020(Middle East or North Africa hus play an important role for the local watermanagement (Lavers and Villarini, 2015; Gimeno et al., 2016), for example in dry areas of the and t be a strong contributor to the local groundwater inventory in regions prone to droughts.
-Associated with intense precipitation they can Due to their intense moisture load they play an important role for the global water cycle.
-It has been estimated that ARs are responsible for >90% of the meridional moisture transport through the mid-latitudes (e.g. Gimeno et al., 2016, Gimeno et al., 2018).
-ARs are associated with extraordinary strong low level winds often positioned at the head of a cold front of extra-tropical storm systems (e.g. Dacre et al., 2015; Gimeno et al., 2016).
-Accordingly, they are modulated by large scale weather regimes as demonstrated by Pasquier et al. (2019).
-In the North-Atlantic sector the moisture source for ARs originates mainly from the subtropical Atlantic (Ramos et al., 2016).
-ARs can occur during the whole year but due to their strong linkage to extra tropical stormsystems they are more frequent during the cold season in the Northern Hemisphere (Lavers and Villarini 2013; Ramos et al., 2015).
-Atmospheric rivers (AR) are long, narrow corridors that transport enormous amounts of moisture from tropical and subtropical origins poleward (e.g., Zhu et al., 1998; Gimeno et al., 2014; Gimeno et al., 2016; Shields et al., 2019).
 Due to their intense moisture loads, they play an important role in the global water cycle.
 It has been estimated that AR are responsible for >90% of meridional moisture transport through mid-latitudes (e.g., Gimeno et al., 2016, Gimeno et al., 2018).
-In addition, AR are associated with very powerful low-level winds often positioned at the head
+In addition, AR are - 55 associated with very powerful low-level winds often positioned at the head of a cold front of an extratropical storm system (e.g., Dacre et al., 2015; Gimeno et al., 2016).
+Accordingly, they are modulated by large-scale weather regimes, as demonstrated by Pasquier et al. (2019).
+In the North Atlantic sector, the moisture contained in AR originates mainly from the subtropical Atlantic (Ramos et al., 2016a).
+Although AR can occur throughout the year, due to their strong linkage to extra-tropical storm - 60 systems they are more frequent during the cold season in the Northern Hemisphere (Lavers and Villarini 2013; Ramos et al., 2015).

+In the North Atlantic and North Pacific, AR pose a serious risk of heavy precipitation and flooding along the western coasts of California and Europe (e.g., Ralph et al., 2006; Neiman et al., 2011;